intrntbrn/awesomewm-vim-tmux-navigator/README.md

 during this operation resulting in _sticky_ mods.
 This issue is very unlikely to be ever solved.

 Restoring mods can be disabled by setting the `dont_restore_mods` option.
-Please note that you can't hold the modifier down for consecutive actions using this option.
-However, this option works very well with combo-keybinds using custom keyboards (qmk similar software/firmware).
+Please note that it's not possible to hold down the modifier for consecutive actions using this option.
+However, this side effect can be circumvented by assigning combo-keybinds using custom keyboards (qmk or similar software/firmware).

 ## 📡 API